annawang22/gesture-app/README.md

 ## How Secrets Are Handled

-This app uses Spotify's **PKCE Authorization Flow**, which is designed for frontend applications and does not require a client secret.
+This project uses Spotify's **PKCE Authorization Flow**, which is designed for frontend applications and does not require a client secret.
 The only credential stored in the codebase is the **Spotify Client ID**, which is intentionally public — it is visible in the browser's Network tab during any login flow and poses no security risk on its own.

 ---